 Assuming that your WASS installation was successful this tutorial will let you run the pipeline to reconstruct some sample real-world sample data.
 This should help you acquire familiarity with some of the concepts that will be expanded in the following parts of the documentation.

-WASS is composed by a set of program executables that perform, in sequence, specific steps of the reconstruction process (that's why is called a pipeline).
-An external process, called WASSjs, controls the execution of such pipeline to provide a simple graphical web-based user interface to the user and exploit the best possible parallelism offered by modern multi-core machines.
+, controls the execution of such pipeline to provide a simple graphical web-based user interface to the user and exploit the best possible parallelism offered by modern multi-core machines.

-At the moment, WASS is composed by the following programs (you can see them under <WASS_ROOT>/dist/bin/):
+At the moment, WASS is composed by the following programs (you can see them under <WASS_ROOT>/dist/bin/

-Name Task
+Name | Task |

-wass_prepare Takes a couple of stereo images as input and place them into a proper "working directory".
-Images are also undistorted according to the provided intrinsic calibration data
+Takes a couple of stereo images as input and place them into a proper "working directory".
+Images are also undistorted according to the provided intrinsic calibration data |

-wass_match Matches corresponding features of a stereo image pair.
+Matches corresponding features of a stereo image pair.
 After the matching, the Essential matrix is recovered and the extrinsic parameters between the two cameras are factorized (up to translation scale).
-Matched features are filtered according to epipolar consistency.
+Matched features are filtered according to epipolar consistency. |

-wass_autocalibrate Matches between multiple stereo frames are all collected and Sparse Bundle Adjustment (SBA) is used to simultaneously optimize the extrinsic camera parameters and the 3D points triangulated from all the matches.
-Final extrinsics are saved to all the workspaces.
+Matches between multiple stereo frames are all collected and Sparse Bundle Adjustment (SBA) is used to simultaneously optimize the extrinsic camera parameters and the 3D points triangulated from all the matches.
+Final extrinsics are saved to all the workspaces. |

-wass_stereo Performs dense stereo 3D reconstruction on a given stereo frame.
+Performs dense stereo 3D reconstruction on a given stereo frame.
 After the reconstruction, multiple filters are applied to the point cloud to remove outliers.
-Finally, a plane is robustly fitted to the point cloud.
+Finally, a plane is robustly fitted to the point cloud. |

-wass_match and wass_autocalibrate are only used if auto-calibration is needed (ie. the extrinsic parameters are unknown).
-With the exception of wass_autocalibrate that operates on all the working directories simultaneously, each program loads its data from a specific working directory and saves its results into that.
+that operates on all the working directories simultaneously, each program loads its data from a specific working directory and saves its results into that.

 The "working directory" is a basic unit of work that holds two corresponding stereo frames together with the computed reconstruction data (point cloud, plane parameters, etc).
 All the working directories of a stereo sequence follows the following name convention:

-000000_wd/ for the first frame, 000001_wd/ for the second, and so on.
+for the second, and so on.
 No assumption are made on the temporal difference between two frames that are all considered independent and hence processed in parallel.

 As a consequence, WASS can scale well in distributed memory machines (like virtualized environments) with the only requirement to have a consistent shared view of a common filesystem.

-If you skipped the testing step, please download the data from http://www.dsi.unive.it/wass/WASS_TEST.zip and unzip the downloaded package into the <WASS_ROOT>/test directory.
+directory.
 That package also contains the sample stereo sequence we are going to process.

 <sequence_number (6 digits)>_<timestamp (13 digits)>_<camera number (2 digits)>.tif

-In our case, the input/ subdirectory looks as follows:
+In our case, the input/

 ├── cam0